Ad741773/My-All-Certificates-/README.md

 My-All-Certificates

 Welcome to my certificate repository!
-This repository contains a collection of all the professional and academic certificates I have earned throughout my journey in Data Analysis, Business Intelligence, and Technical Skill Development.
+This repository contains a curated collection of all the professional and academic certificates I have earned throughout my journey in Data Analysis, Business Intelligence, and Technical Skill Development.

 About

-In this repository, I have uploaded all the certificates I have earned from various renowned platforms and organizations.
-These certificates highlight my commitment to continuous learning and upskilling in the fields of data, business analytics, and related technologies.
+These certificates reflect my continuous learning, practical experience, and commitment to staying updated with the latest tools and practices in the world of data and technology.
+They are issued by globally recognized platforms and organizations, validating my expertise in analytics, visualization, business tools, and industry exposure.

 Certificates Included

-Here’s a brief overview of the certificates stored in this repository:
+Below is a categorized and well-structured list of the certificates available in this repository:

-1. Accenture Virtual Internship Certificate

-Completed virtual internship experience via Forage.

-Focused on consulting, problem-solving, and real-world business scenarios.

-2. Advanced Excel Certificate

-Mastered formulas, pivot tables, charts, VLOOKUP, conditional formatting, and dashboard creation.

-Essential for data cleaning and manipulation.

-3. Data Storytelling with Power BI

-Learned the art of visual storytelling using Microsoft Power BI.

-Covered best practices in designing impactful dashboards.
+1. Professional Certifications

-4. Google Certified Data Analytics Certificate
+Google Certified Data Analytics Certificate

-Google Career Certificate program.
+Earned through the Google Career Certificate program.

-Covered data analysis lifecycle, R programming, spreadsheets, SQL, Tableau, and data-driven decision-making.
+Covered topics: data analysis process, spreadsheets, SQL, Tableau, R programming, and data-driven decision-making.

-5. Microsoft Power BI Data Analyst Certificate
+Microsoft Power BI Data Analyst Certificate

-Acquired hands-on experience in Power BI for data modeling, DAX, and visualization.
+Focused on Power BI for data modeling, DAX functions, data cleaning, and building impactful dashboards.

-Prepared for the PL-300 certification exam.
+Aligned with the Microsoft PL-300 exam standards.

-6. Power BI Certificate
+Power BI Certificate

-General Power BI skills development covering report creation and data visualization.
+A practical course on Power BI covering report creation, custom visuals, and basic DAX for business intelligence.

+2. Virtual Internship Programs

+Accenture Virtual Internship Certificate
+Completed through Forage’s virtual internship platform.
+Covered real-world consulting tasks, business problem-solving, and project deliverables.

-7. PwC Internship Certificate
+PwC Internship Certificate

-Virtual experience in problem-solving, business operations, and analytics.
+Hands-on experience with business operations and analytics use cases.

-Exposure to consulting work environments.
+Enhanced my understanding of corporate workflow and data-related decision-making.

+3. Skill-Based Certifications

+Advanced Excel Certificate
+Proficient in formulas, pivot tables, dashboards, data validation, VLOOKUP, and automation techniques.

+Data Storytelling with Power BI
+Specialized in visual storytelling and creating interactive dashboards to effectively communicate insights.

-8. SQL Certificate
+SQL Certificate

-Learned relational database fundamentals and advanced SQL queries.

-Key skills: SELECT, JOINs, GROUP BY, subqueries, and database management.
+Practical knowledge of relational databases, data manipulation using SQL queries including JOINs, GROUP BY, and nested queries.

-9. Tally Prime Certificate
+Tally Prime Certificate

-Gained knowledge in business accounting using Tally Prime.
+Familiar with business accounting principles, GST, ledger creation, and financial reporting using Tally Prime.

-Topics include GST, ledger management, and financial reports.

 File Format

-All certificates are in PDF format and have been properly named for easy reference.
+All certificates are uploaded in PDF format and are appropriately named for easy identification and reference.

 Purpose